 Why the Deadlift Exercise is the Best of All Time

-2. Most back pain also comes from weak spinal erectors that cannot maintain a specific position.
+2. Back pain can also come from weak spinal erectors that cannot maintain a specific position.
 Deadlifts train the spine to remain stable while exposed to stupidly high shear forces, and thus making you Superman.

 3. Chicks dig guys with strong powerful glutes